Material Transfer Agreements (MTAs)

 Please note: If you have been asked to sign an MTA by another party, please contact us first!
 Most require an authorized signature from TIDO.

-Before sharing any materials created at Boston Children’s or if you have questions about the material transfer process, please contact TIDO or email us at MTA@childrens.harvard.edu.
+If you have questions about the material transfer process or using Agreement Portal, please contact TIDO or email us at MTA@childrens.harvard.edu.
 See below for frequently asked questions about MTAs.

 Frequently Asked Questions